julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

 ```

 ### Editing Metadata without Re-Encoding
-Because FFNx often interprets missing or undefined metadata in unusual ways in order to correctly play back Playstation 1 videos, upscales of Playstation 1 videos, FF7 PC release videos, and FF8 Steam release videos, there will be circumstances where videos of other provenance that are missing colorimetry metadata will play back with incorrect colors.
+Because FFNx often interprets missing or undefined metadata in unusual ways in order to correctly play back its most common inputs (Playstation 1 videos, upscales of Playstation 1 videos, FF7 PC release videos, and FF8 Steam release videos), there will be circumstances where videos of other provenance that are missing colorimetry metadata will play back with incorrect colors.
 Such videos can be made to play back correctly in FFNx by editing their metadata to correctly describe their colorimetry.

 It is possible to edit the metadata of a video stream using ffmpeg without re-encoding it.
 Please consult [ffmpeg's bitstream filters documentation](https://ffmpeg.org/ffmpeg-bitstream-filters.html).
 Assuming your video is x264, you will also need the tables in Annex E of [the h264 spec](https://www.itu.int/rec/dologin_pub.asp?lang=e&id=T-REC-H.264-201602-S!!PDF-E&type=items).